dotnet/docs/docs/csharp/fundamentals/types/generics.md

 - The .NET class library contains several generic collection classes in the <xref:System.Collections.Generic> namespace.
 The generic collections should be used whenever possible instead of classes such as <xref:System.Collections.ArrayList> in the <xref:System.Collections> namespace.
 - You can create your own generic interfaces, classes, methods, events, and delegates.
 - Generic classes can be constrained to enable access to methods on particular data types.
-- Information on the types that are used in a generic data type can be obtained at run-time by using reflection.
+- You can obtain information at run time on the types that are used in a generic data type by using reflection.

 ## C# language specification